Texas Youth Preparedness Council

 What is the Texas Youth Preparedness Council?

-The Texas Youth Preparedness Council brings together youth leaders from across the state who are interested in emergency preparedness and making their communities more resilient in the face of potential disasters.
-Emergency preparedness is a continuous process where communities plan, organize, and train in an effort to ensure effective coordination during a response to potential natural, manmade, or technological disasters.
+The Texas Youth Preparedness Council (YPC) brings together youth leaders from across the state who are interested in emergency preparedness and making their communities more resilient in the face of potential disasters.
+Emergency preparedness is a continuous process where communities plan, organize, and train in an effort to ensure effective coordination during a response to potential natural, human-caused, or technological disasters.
 This includes, but is not limited to, improving general community awareness of threats, hazards, and protective actions; ensuring adequate supplies needed for a disaster response, and training/exercising a planned response.
 The council provides an opportunity for Texas high school students to enhance their knowledge of emergency preparedness and develop leadership skills that will help them in addressing and supporting the needs of their communities in regards to emergency preparedness.

 Texas Youth Preparedness Council Member's Roles and Responsibilities